1868 United States presidential election in West Virginia

 The 1868 United States presidential election in West Virginia took place on November 3, 1868, as part of the 1868 United States presidential election.
-West Virginia voters chose five representatives, or electors, to the Electoral College, who voted for president and vice president.
+State voters chose five representatives, or electors, to the Electoral College, who voted for president and vice president.

 West Virginia was won by Ulysses S. Grant, formerly the 6th Commanding General of the United States Army (R-Illinois), running with Speaker of the House Schuyler Colfax, with 58.83 percent of the popular vote, against the 18th governor of New York, Horatio Seymour (D–New York), running with former Missouri Senator Francis Preston Blair Jr., with 41.17 percent of the vote.

+During this time, West Virginia barred former Confederates from voting, requiring an oath of loyalty to the Union from all voters.